- 42 (ft.)

 And Ready to Go Cruising Now.

 "Jubilee" has been very well maintained for by her second owner.
 She spent a number of years on Lake Superior before moving to the Caribbean where she has been sailed during the winter months.
 Jubilee has been hauled each summer and the owners have completed any required maintenance every year.
 Jubilee is well equipped and "cruise ready"!
-And she is already in everyone's favorite cruising grounds - the Caribbean!!
 What are you waiting for?
 Call today for additional information.

 - Construction Details